-How to Write your own Wedding Vows
+How to Write & Personalise your Wedding Vows

 Injecting your own personality into your wedding day is something we all want to achieve, whether it be the little table favours, the personal floral bouquet or the handmade bridal gown but nothing gets more personal than writing your own modern wedding vows to one another.

 Let’s face it, the most important part of your wedding day is exchanging the promise you are making to each other for the rest of your life.
 Getting it right can seem like a daunting task especially when hundreds of eyes could be on you but as with any important task, preparation and practice is key to create the best wedding vows ever.

 Inspiration can come from a wide source of places.
 A good starting point would be to read through traditional wedding vows, there may be sections or words you would like to include in your own vows or phrases you would like to tweak slightly.

 I, (Name), take you, (Name), to be my wife/husband, to have and to hold from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish, till death us do part, according to God’s holy law, in the presence of God I make this vow

 Similarly reading examples of other couples wedding vows can inspire your own words.
 Reading love poems, watching romantic movies and listening to lines of love songs can also bring ideas to the table.

 Writing your vows can be a time to evaluate your time together, look back over at what has bought you to this point and why you are making this commitment together.
 What stands out to you about your partner and what do you love most?
 What makes you cheekily smile at them and brings butterflies to your tummy?
 What stand out moment made you fall in love, when was the first time you said I love you?
 When did you know he/she was the one, what made you feel that way?